qluback/qluback/README.md

 # [Quentin Luback](https://www.linkedin.com/in/quentin-luback/) [@qluback](https://www.linkedin.com/in/quentin-luback/)

+Hey there 👋,

+Currently working as a Fullstack Developer at [Micropole](https://www.micropole.com/), I've been involved in the [Audi France](https://www.audi.fr) project for the past 5 years.
+My main passion: front-end development — whether it's pixel-perfect mockup integration or connecting applications to the back end.
+Since 2025, my main goal has been to specialize in front-end development, advanced animations with GSAP, and 3D integration using ThreeJS, in order to deliver applications with unique and original experiences.

 <!--
 **qluback/qluback** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.